TToasterr/Everything/README.md

 ### A folder full of random tests I've done.
 Not really worth checking out.

 browse.py - Me trying to open browser windows with python.

+Jonathan - A monstrocity of a program.
+Opens 100 tabs of jonathan's old youtube channel. jonathan.bat - runs the program jonathan.py - the program

+  Why would you ever want to run this?